 - Off-the-shelf software may take a long time to learn properly.
 This is because this software tends to be large and complicated.

-You may have to make adjustments.
+- You may have to make adjustments.
 This means altering the way that you work in order to fit in with the way that the software has been designed.
-There will probably be operations that you require that you simply cannot do with the software.
+There will probably be operations that you require that are simply not possible with the software.

 - Bespoke Software is unique.
 More importantly, it’ll suit your pocket and your company’s unique requirements.